samestrin/llm-prepare/README.md

 ## In-Context Learning (ICL) Prompts

-In-Context Learning (ICL) prompts are designed to guide a large language model (LLM) in performing tasks by providing relevant context within the input prompt.
+In-Context Learning (ICL) prompts guide a large language model (LLM) in performing tasks by providing relevant context within the input prompt.
 These prompts typically include examples, instructions, or patterns that help the model understand how to generate appropriate responses.
 Here are some characteristics and examples of ICL prompts:

 ### Characteristics of ICL Prompts: